rla/feeds/README.md

 and XHR handling.
 SQLite is used as database on the server side.

 My live app is running at [http://feeds.rlaanemets.com/](http://feeds.rlaanemets.com/).
-Warning: it might not work with old browsers.
-IE8 is certanly old by my definition :).

 ## Installing